jasonsbeer/Amiga-2000-EATX/README.md

 ### Zorro II Slots
 There are no changes to the Zorro II slots.

+### Kickstart ROM
+For now, the Kickstart ROM remains the original 27C400.
+These are no longer made, but are easy to find.
+In addition, this allows the use of an original Commodore Kickstart mask ROM.

 ## Tables
 Table 1.
 Video Port
 Pin|Signal|Pin|Signal|Pin|Signal